fizzed/rocker/README.md

     Useful for application-specific intermediate classes that you'd like all template models to extend.
     Defaults to Rocker's default.

+ * `plainTextStrategy` is the strategy used for embedding plain text as part of templates.
+Default is STATIC_BYTE_ARRAYS_VIA_UNLOADED_CLASS but if you need GraalVM compatability, you would try STATIC_BYTE_ARRAYS

  * `discardLogicWhitespace` determines whether whitespace in templates that is determined to be only a part of logic/control blocks should be discarded.
     Helps make rendered content look more professional, while still keeping